-If you are an individual taxpayer (1040 filer), the IRS can put you in CNC for several reasons:
+If you are an individual taxpayer (Form 1040 filer), the IRS can put you in CNC status for several reasons:

-If you are currently in CNC status, when will the IRS ask you to pay again?
-Likely when your income exceeds the reported expenses that you used to get into CNC.
-CNC may last forever if your financial situation does not improve.
+If you are in CNC status, the IRS may ask you to pay again when your income is more than the expenses that you used to get into CNC status.
+CNC may last forever if your financial situation doesn’t improve.
 At the end of the IRS collection statute of limitations, the IRS will write off the balance owed.

-Remember, the IRS does not always remove you from CNC if your TPI is greater than the closing code amount.
-The second filter the IRS uses is their resources.
-If they do not have the resources to collect, they may leave you in CNC for another year.
+The IRS doesn’t always remove you from CNC status if your circumstances improve.
+The IRS also considers its own resources.
+If the IRS doesn’t have the resources to collect, you may stay in CNC status for another year.
 How do you know?
-You must ask the IRS as to your status.
+Ask the IRS about your status.

-For assistance creating a strategy to address your tax issue, visit Jackson Hewitt’s Tax Resolution Hub to see the various ways we can help you.
+For help creating a strategy to address your tax issue, visit Jackson Hewitt’s Tax Resolution Hub to see how we can help.